axonivy/dev.axonivy.com/README.md

 * JS-Framework <https://github.com/ajlkn/skel>

 ## Search
-The files:
- * src/app/search/_cse_annotations.xml
- * src/app/search/_cse_context.xml

-are not referenced on the webpage.
+The files `src/app/search/_cse_annotations.xml` and `src/app/search/_cse_context.xml` are not referenced on the webpage.

-But they are needed to add 'Annotation' and 'Facet' to the custom google search.
+But they are needed to add _Annotation_ and _Facet_  to the custom google search.
-They could be uploaded to google on https://cse.google.com/ (with user info@ivyteam.ch).
+They could be uploaded to google on <https://cse.google.com/> with user info@ivyteam.ch.
 Menu entry > Setup > Advanced.

 ## ToDo